trailofbits/deepstate/README.md

 ## Log Levels

 By default, DeepState is not very verbose about testing activity, other than failing tests.
-The `--log-level` argument lowers the threshold for output, with 0 = `DEBUG`, 1 = `TRACE` (output from the tests, including `printf`s), and 2 = INFO (DeepState messages, the default), 3 = `WARNING`, 4 = `ERROR`, and 5 = `EXTERNAL` (output from other programs such as
+The `--log_level` argument lowers the threshold for output, with 0 = `DEBUG`, 1 = `TRACE` (output from the tests, including `printf`s), and 2 = INFO (DeepState messages, the default), 3 = `WARNING`, 4 = `ERROR`, and 5 = `EXTERNAL` (output from other programs such as